royaltm/spectrusty/examples/README.md

 ### [ZX Spectrum common](zxspectrum-common/)

-An example ZX Spectrum emulator library that organizes concrete models and device interfaces.
+An example ZX Spectrum emulator library that organizes concrete models and interfaces for easy device access.

-This library provides a very opinionated, high-level API on top of SPECTRUSTY.
+This library provides a very opinionated, high-level emulator API on top of SPECTRUSTY.

 Commonly used by both [Web](web-zxspectrum/) and [SDL2](sdl2-zxspectrum/) example emulators.